steff880/MS3-MyRecipeBook/TESTING.md

 - Returning visitor

-  - The user can easily navigate to Login page and log back into the site, and use all it's features.
+  - The user can easily navigate to the Login page and log back into the site, and use all its features.

 <br>

 ![Login](assets/img-readme/login.png)

-  - After loging back to their accout, the user will be reidrected to their _Profile_ page, and from there simply click on the **Add Recipe** button to start adding a new recipe.
+  - After logging back to their account, the user will be redirected to their _Profile_ page, and from there simply click on the **Add Recipe** button to start adding a new recipe.
 After just fill all needed fields on the Add Recipe Form.

 <br>